F5Networks/f5-telemetry-streaming/docs/userguide/setting-up-consumer.rst

  - Port: The port of the Kafka system.
  - Topic: The topic where data should go within the Kafka system
  - Protocol: The port of the Kafka system.
 Options: binaryTcp or binaryTcpTls.
 Default is binaryTcpTls
+ - Authentication Protocol: The protocol to use for authentication process.
+Options: SASL-PLAIN or None.
+Default is None.
+ - Username: The username to use for authentication process.
+ - Password: The password to use for authentication process.

 ..
 NOTE:: To see more information about installing Kafka, see |Installing Kafka|.